eyvind/sega-adapter/README.md

 but the AB and XY buttons are swapped.

-The Mega Drive controller does not have shoulder buttons, so the Z and C buttons are used instead (some third party controllers have shoulder buttons that map to those buttons).
+The Mega Drive controller does not have shoulder buttons, so the Z and C buttons are used instead (the 8BitDo Retro Receiver maps Z and C to the shoulder buttons on the M30 controller).

 Finally, the Mode button stands in for SELECT.